-Complexity seems to bring with it parallel anxiety for quick fixes.
+Complexity seems to bring with it, an anxiety for quick fixes.
 When compiling a list of reading material around strategic design, what became clear is that it is still in infancy.
 Strategic Design is rough, protean, and loose enough not to have a prescribed canon of work.
-That to me is what makes it such an exciting field to be in.
+That to me, is what makes it such an exciting field to be in.

 This brings me onto Jun’ichirō Tanizaki’s In Praise of Shadows.
 A small book with big ideas around the appreciation of shadow and subtlety in design.
 Tanizaki sets out his appreciation of design that is never meant to be perfect.
 He speaks of the sheen of antiquity of an object polished and handled repeatedly.
 It is not clean, it is not perfect but it congruous with its surroundings.